thosgood/this-weeks-finds/markdown/51-100/week098.md

 manner under dimensional reduction.

-Another neat thing is that to get a solution of general relativity this way, we need to pick a \"framing\" of Σ. Roughly speaking, this means we need to pick a way of thickening up the surface Σ to a neighborhood that looks like Σ x D\^2, where D\^2 is the 2-dimensional disc.
+Another neat thing is that to get a solution of general relativity this way, we need to pick a "framing" of Σ. Roughly speaking, this means we need to pick a way of thickening up the surface Σ to a neighborhood that looks like Σ x D\^2, where D\^2 is the 2-dimensional disc.
 This is precisely the 4-dimensional analog of a framing of a knot or link in